 National Song of India: Vande Mataram

 Vande Mataram is a national song of India.
-The national song of the country was written in Sanskrit by Bankim Chandra Chattopadhyay.
+The national song of India was written in Sanskrit by Bankim Chandra Chattopadhyay.
 During the freedom struggle, this song used to inspire all freedom fighters, it fills them with new energy.

 On 24 January 1950, it received the status of a national song.
 At the time of the constitution, Rajendra Prasad said that,

-“…The composition consisting of words and music known as Jana Gana Mana is the National Anthem of India, subject to such alterations as the Government may authorize as occasion arises, and the song Vande Mataram, which has played a historic part in the struggle for Indian freedom, shall be honored equally with Jana Gana Mana and shall have equal status with it.
-(Applause) I hope this will satisfy members.” —Constituent Assembly of India, Vol. XII, 24-1-1950
+…The composition consisting of words and music known as Jana Gana Mana is the National Anthem of India, subject to such alterations as the Government may authorize as occasion arises, and the song Vande Mataram, which has played a historic part in the struggle for Indian freedom, shall be honoured equally with Jana Gana Mana and shall have equal status with it.
+(Applause) I hope this will satisfy members.” —Constituent Assembly of India, Vol. XII, 24-1-1950…

 (Note: above statement is taken from Wikipedia, refer the link https://en.wikipedia.org/wiki/Vande_Mataram)

 The Bengal Tiger, the Lord of the Jungle, is also called the national animal of India.
 It shows the richness, strength, agility and immense power of India.
 In April 1973 The Bengal Tiger announced as a national animal of India.